Immigration · Portugal

 Get matched

-• Get a Portuguese tax number (NIF) and open a bank account;
+• Obtain a Portuguese tax number (NIF) and open a bank account;

-• Submit, attend biometrics, and renew on the required schedule.
+• Submit, pay fees, attend biometrics, and renew on schedule while keeping the investment in place;

 Frequently asked questions